-Each school in the district implements the Comprehensive Guidance Program developed by the State Department of Education.
+Each school in the district implements the Comprehensive Developmental Guidance and Counseling Program developed by the State Department of Education.
 The guidance program consists of structured developmental experiences presented systematically through individual activities, classroom activities, and small group activities in prekindergarten through grade twelve.
 The guidance program provides students at all levels with knowledge of personal, social, academic, and career development to promote their mental health and to assist them in acquiring and using life skills.
 School counselors work in collaboration with school and district staff in determining priorities consistent with school and district goals in order to assist with maintaining an effective learning environment for all students.
-Consultation services are provided for students, parents, teachers, and administrators concerning student behavior and academic progress.
+Consultation services are provided for students, parents, teachers, and administrators concerning student behavior, social and family issues, and academic progress.
 Referrals to other professionals in the school district or to agencies and institutions outside the district are made as required or requested.